Now accepting applications for Fall 2020!

 UTAs are hired (or rehired) each semester.
 Typically, there are more new hires in the Fall than in the Spring.
 Successful UTAs are given slight preference over new candidates.

-The Computer Science Department invites students of our courses to apply to be Undergraduate Teaching Assistants for Fall 2018.
-Successful applicants:
+The Computer Science Department invites students of our courses to apply to be Undergraduate Teaching Assistants.
+Successful applicants will have these specific characteristics:

 - earned good grades in the courses they want to assist (generally, A grades earned at GMU for those courses)

-- have a good GPA (3.0 or higher both overall and in their major, which might not be Computer Science)
+- have a good GPA (3.0 or higher both overall and in CS courses)

 - have good communication skills and can act professionally

 - are motivated to assist others and help them learn